 How much does the project cost?

 The total cost of the project is about \$2 million.
-The RTC received funding through the federal Safe Streets and Roads for All program and matched 20 percent of that amount.
+The RTC received funding through the federal SS4A program and matched 20 percent of that amount.

 How will the RTC decide what improvements to install?